TheDefaultGuy/osu-wiki/wiki/History_of_osu!taiko/en.md

 ::{ flag=US }:: [LuigiHann](https://osu.ppy.sh/users/1079) is well known in the Taiko community because of his [Taiko skin](https://osu.ppy.sh/community/forums/topics/41319?start=610187), which was the very first popular skin for the game mode.
 Regarding that, ::{ flag=US }:: [LuigiHann](https://osu.ppy.sh/users/1079) said:

-> I actually made the [Taiko skin](https://osu.ppy.sh/community/forums/topics/41319?start=610187) before the mode was a real thing.
+> I actually made the Taiko skin before the mode was a real thing.
 I think I must have made the taiko skin after suggesting taiko mode, since the taiko mode posts are super early, but as far as I recall I made the skin before the mode became a real thing. at any rate I intended it as a novelty skin for standard mode, and didn't exactly have taiko mode in mind when I was making it.
 I thought it was neat and interesting that the taiko community adapted it into such an authentic skin for taiko mode.

 ## 2008-2011: Age of Growth

 The Age of Growth was when Taiko was added to osu! and the osu!taiko community started to grow.

-### Taiko's is added to osu!
+### Taiko is added to osu!

 Taiko was added to osu! on the 6th of May 2008.[^taikoadded] Initially, it wasn’t a separate game mode but rather a mod.
 By playing a map with this mod, it would convert any osu!standard map into a playable Taiko map.